-The Fore runs three twelve-week funding rounds each year in line with the academic calendar – Spring, Summer and Autumn (see timetable below).
-To apply for funding, organisations must first register some basic contact details at the start of each funding round.
 The number of registrations accepted for each round is capped to ensure we are able to give every application the attention it deserves.
 Registration is run on a first-come, first-served basis.
 Once the cap is reached, the round is closed, so please register early (Registrations open at 10am).
 We would advise you to wait until you have successfully registered before preparing an application document – you are given 3-4 weeks to do this between registration and the application deadline.

 • The organisation’s name, legal entity type (UK charity, CIO, CIC or CBS), registration number, address, telephone number, annual income for the last completed financial year, and sector and location of charitable work.